Make-up Specialist Level 2

 - Secure English is important when preparing a CV or a business proposal or when advertising/marketing your business

-- Normally, you will require a minimum of 4 GCSEs at grade 3 (grade D) or above
+- Normally, you will require a minimum of 4 GCSEs at grade 3 (grade D) or above, or equivalent.

 - School applicants will be required to provide a good school report and references